 - Hourly Officers are eligible to earn overtime.
-Please review the University policy on Overtime in the Administrative Policy Library.
+Please review the University policy on Overtime on the University Policies Site .

 - Hourly Officers must be paid for all hours worked and are required to report time worked each day, as well as breaks.